 databases.
 Components may be elements, compounds or charged species.

-DEFINE SYSTEM causes
+DEFINE SYSTEM is executive causing

 the program to search the list

 of databases specified by use of the SOURCE parameter, for the

 substances that are linear combinations of the components DEFINEd.

 These are written to a datafile based upon the OUTPUT_DATA/RESULTS

 file root and then loaded into memory.

 specified order.
 It is recommended that the SYSTEM and SOURCE